 27 Tips for Good Running Photos

-Over the years, I have mastered the art of the running selfie and I’ve shared all the tips to help you get a great running photo.
 But things are different on race day.
 You have no control over when they’ll click that shutter or where they’ll be positioned…why is it often at the top of a big freaking hill?!

 With practice though, I’ve gotten more great photos in recent years and am here to spread the knowledge!
+From good running poses for pictures to finish photos, we’ll get you one to show off your big day.

-1. Improve Your Form
+1. Think About Your Form

 The best thing you can do to get a good race photo is take a second to check your form!
-I’ve talked about the STAR rules for a quick form check and they certainly apply when you see that photog:
+I’ve talked about the STAR rules for a quick form check and they certainly apply when you see that photographer:

 - Stand up tall